Maggie Greene: Season 2

 In the episode "Bloodletting", after Carl Grimes (Chandler Riggs) is accidentally shot, Maggie retrieves his mother, Lori (Sarah Wayne Callies) and brings her to the farm, where her father Hershel (Scott Wilson) treats the boy's wounds.
 In the episode "Save the Last One", Maggie strikes up a conversation with Glenn Rhee (Steven Yeun).
 In the episode "Cherokee Rose", they share a few tender moments before going off on a supply run together.
 They ultimately have sex inside the local pharmacy.
-In the episode "Chupacabra", Maggie tells Glenn that their tryst was a "one time thing".
+In the episode "Cherokee Rose", Maggie tells Glenn that their tryst was a "one time thing".
 The two ultimately start a romance, however, and keep their relationship a secret, until Glenn finds the barn full of walkers across from her house.

 In the episode "Secrets", Maggie begs Glenn not to tell the others about the barn, but he soon reveals this secret, leaving Maggie feeling frustrated and betrayed.
 However, her feelings for Glenn become stronger after he saves her from a walker during another supply run.
 In the mid-season finale "Pretty Much Dead Already", Glenn tells the rest of the group about the barn, and Shane eventually breaks the barn open, leading Glenn and the other survivors to kill all the walkers as they file out, as Maggie and her family watch in horror.

 In the episode "Nebraska", Shane Walsh (Jon Bernthal) confronts Hershel about the barn, specifically accusing him of knowing that Carol Peletier's (Melissa McBride) daughter Sophia (Madison Lintz) whom the group were searching for was one of the walkers in the barn, Hershel and Maggie deny it.
 When Hershel disappears, she pleads with Glenn not to look for him.

 In the episode "18 Miles Out", Maggie's sister, Beth (Emily Kinney) becomes suicidal and Andrea (Laurie Holden) encourages her to make a choice whether to take her life.
 Maggie and Lori find out and pry the door open before Beth can finish cutting her wrists; Maggie bars Andrea from the house as a result.
 In the episode "Better Angels", when the survivor group is allowed to move into the farm house, Maggie tells Glenn he can move into her room, but he declines.
 In the season finale "Beside the Dying Fire", a horde of walkers attacks the farm.
 After the farm is overrun and lives are lost, Maggie and Glenn are left to depend on each other as the group scatters.
 On the road, he declares his love for her.
 The two then reconnect with the surviving others on the highway.